-We now describe how to construct a splitting of $H$.
+\textsc{Constructing a splitting.} We now describe how to construct a splitting of $H$.
 Let $\C{Q}_H$ be the set of pairs from $\C{Q}$ that survive in $H$.
-For a clump $K$ in $F$, let $K_H$ denote the set $(K\backslash S')\cap V(H)$.
-Clearly $V(H)$ is the disjoint union of $S_H$, $Q_H$ and the clumps $K_H$.
-Note that conditional on $EV^{*}$, the size of $K_H$ is even for every clump $K$ since both members of any pair in $\C{S}$ must necessarily belong to the same clump.
+For a clump $K$ in $F$, let $K_H$ denote the set $(K\setminus S_H)\cap V(H)$.
+Clearly, $V(H)$ is the disjoint union of $S_H$, $Q_H$ and the clumps $K_H$.
+Note that conditional on $\Scr{E}^{*}$, the size of $K_H$ is even for every clump $K$ since both members of any pair in $\C{S}_H$ must necessarily belong to the same clump.
 Since each $K_H$ has even cardinality, we may group the vertices of each $K_H$ into pairs.
-Pair up the vertices in each $K_H$ arbitrarily; let $\C{M}_H$ be the set of these pairs along with the pairs in $\C{Q}_H$.
-By Lemma \ref{med2}, the probability that there exists some pair $(x,y) \in \C{M}_H$ with $\delta(x,y,H) > n^{2/3}$ is $o(1)$.
+Pair up the vertices in each $K_H$ arbitrarily; let $\C{M}_H$ be the collection consisting of these pairs and the pairs in $\C{Q}_H$.
+Clearly, every pair of vertices in $\C{M}_H$ are proximate in $F$ and by Lemma~\ref{subedge13-med2}, the probability that there exists some pair $\{x,y\} \in \C{M}_H$ with $\delta(x,y,H) > n^{2/3}$ is $o(1)$.

-The expected number of vertices deleted from $F$ is at most $\epsilon n$ and the number of vertices deleted from $G$ to obtain $F$ is $O(n^{1/2})$.
-Hence, by Claim \ref{bernstein}, the probability that we have deleted more than $2\epsilon n $ vertices from $G$ is $\exp {(-\Omega(n))}$.
+The expected number of vertices deleted from $F$ is at most $\eps n$ and the number of vertices deleted from $G$ to obtain $F$ is $O(n^{1/2})$.
+Hence, by Proposition~\ref{subedge13-bernstein}, the probability that we have deleted more than $2\eps n $ vertices from $G$ is $\exp {(-\Omega(n))}$.